TOUR: Olmsted's Vision for the U.S. Capitol Grounds: A Landscape of Democracy

 Registration Required | Tickets $25/person | No Refunds

-Join us as we step into a living documentary of American landscape design where our guide, Steve Livengood—Chief Guide and Public Historian of the U.S. Capitol Historical Society and a board member of The Olmsted Network—guides us on a tour of the U.S. Capitol grounds.
+Join us as we step into a living documentary of American landscape design where Steve Livengood, Chief Guide and Public Historian of the U.S. Capitol Historic Society and a board member of the Olmsted Network, guides us on a tour of the U.S. Capitol grounds.

 Our Tour: